-Side-by-side CV boots are inexpensive, yet provide invaluable protection to CV joints, which cost a lot more to replace!
-Follow the steps below and watch the video above to replace the CV boots on a Polaris RZR 900 S.
+Side-by-side CV boots are inexpensive, yet provide invaluable protection to CV joints, which cost a lot more to replace.
+Watch the video above and follow the steps below to replace the CV boots on a Polaris RZR 900.

 PRO TIP: If you’re going through the trouble of removing a driveshaft to replace one CV boot, go ahead and replace both at the same time.

-Tools and Parts Needed – Polaris RZR 900 CV Boot Replacement
+Tools and Parts – Polaris RZR 900 CV Boot Replacement

 - Ratchet and extensions

 - 15mm, 19mm, 27mm sockets